½cupraw cashews, soaked for at least 4 hours (longer is fine) and drained

-Vanilla - seeds scraped from 1 vanilla bean, or 1 tsp vanilla paste, or 1 tsp natural vanilla extract
+Vanilla - seeds scraped from 1 vanilla bean, or 1 teaspoon vanilla paste, or 1 teaspoon natural vanilla extract

 For the crust: